BUPT-OS/website/content/docs/roadmap/roadmap.md

 |||
 |||

-## Satellite scenerio enhancement
+## Satellite Scenario Fortification

-The satellite scenerio has high requirement in safety.
-Thus, equipment RROS with abilities designed for the satellite is necessary.
+Given the stringent safety protocols inherent in satellite operations, it is imperative to endow RROS with features tailored for such environments.

-- [ ] Fault tolerant in dual-kernel
+- [ ] Fault-tolerant in dual-kernel
-  - There are bit flips in the space.
-If this happends in the key code seggment, it can cause computer to crash.
+  - The occurrence of bit flips in space, particularly in vital code segments, can precipitate kernel malfunctions.
-  - Besides, Linux kernel maybe crash.
-We can not allow RROS to crash in this condition.
-  - Thus, We need to enhance the fault tolerant ability in RROS.
-The aim to let RROS still be alive while Linux breaks.
+  - In the event of a Linux kernel failure, it is crucial to maintain RROS’s operational integrity.
+  - The objective is to bolster RROS's resilience, ensuring its functionality in the face of Linux system failures.
-- [ ] SMP enhancement
+- [ ] SMP Augmentation
-  - In the satellite, different sensors are connetced to OBC.
-If we want to replace radiation-enhanced OBC with a normal PC computer and move the computing ability of sensors to the OBC, the OBC must handle different tasks in the sametime.
+  - Onboard satellite systems, especially those interfacing with diverse sensors, necessitate robust multitasking capabilities.
+The vision is to substitute radiation-hardened Onboard Computers (OBCs) with standard PCs, transferring sensor computation to these OBCs, thereby necessitating enhanced SMP capabilities within RROS.